Blog

 Without a legal professional on your side, you could end up with a settlement that doesn’t come close to covering your medical bills, lost income, and long-term needs.
 An experienced truck accident lawyer levels the playing field.
 They act as your advocate, managing the entire legal process from evidence collection to tough negotiations, so you can focus on what truly matters: your health and your family.
 Navigating this process alone is not just difficult; it’s filled with potential pitfalls that can jeopardize your case.
 Here are some of the most significant risks you face when you try to go it alone.

-Lowball Settlement Offers from Insurers
+Avoiding Lowball Offers from Insurance Companies

 Shortly after an accident, you’ll likely hear from the trucking company’s insurance adjuster.
 They may seem friendly and concerned, but their primary goal is to settle your claim as quickly and cheaply as possible.
 They often make a fast settlement offer, hoping you’ll accept it before you understand the full extent of your injuries and financial losses.
 These initial offers rarely account for future medical treatments, long-term rehabilitation, or the full impact on your ability to earn a living.
 An attorney knows how to calculate the true value of your claim.
 They will gather all your medical records, consult with experts about your future needs, and account for your pain and suffering.
 By building a comprehensive case, they can effectively negotiate for a fair settlement that truly reflects your losses.